puicchan/azure-dev-issues-analysis/README.md

 # Azure Developer CLI - GitHub Issues Analysis Project

 ## Overview
-This project contains the comprehensive analysis of GitHub issues in the Azure/azure-dev repository as outlined in [Issue #4445](https://github.com/Azure/azure-dev/issues/4445).
+This project contains the comprehensive analysis of GitHub issues in the Azure/azure-dev repository.
 The goal is to understand customer pain points, prioritize feature requests, and optimize development efforts based on real user feedback.

 ## Project Structure
 ```